What is hand therapy? Conditions Often Treated With Hand Therapy

 Dupuytren's Contracture

-Dupuytren's contracture is a condition in which the tissue under the skin of the palm thickens and contracts, leading to bent fingers.
-It typically affects the ring finger and little finger but can also affect the middle and index fingers.
-The exact cause of Dupuytren's contracture is unknown, but it is thought to be a combination of genetic and environmental factors.
-It is more common in men and people of Northern European descent.
+The condition known as Dupuytren's contracture causes the tissue under the skin of the palm to thicken and contract, resulting in bent fingers.
+The ring and little fingers are typically affected, but the middle and index fingers can also be impacted.
+Although the precise cause of Dupuytren's contracture is unknown, a combination of genetic and environmental factors is thought to be responsible.
+Men and those with Northern European ancestry are more likely to experience it.

 Symptoms of Dupuytren's contracture include: